Manaslu Circuit Trek

 Why This Manaslu Circuit Trek Nepal Itinerary Is Designed for 12 Days

-One of the main reasons for choosing a 12 day itinerary is proper altitude acclimatization.
-The trek includes two important acclimatization days in Sama Gaun and Samdo, the most suitable villages to adjust before crossing Larkya La Pass at 5,160 meters.
-These rest days not only reduce altitude risk, but also allow time for scenic side hikes such as Birendra Lake, Manaslu Base Camp, and viewpoint walks around the villages.
+One of the main reasons for following a 12-day itinerary is safe altitude adjustment.
+The trek includes two important acclimatization days in Sama Gaun and Samdo, which are the most suitable places to rest before crossing Larkya La Pass at 5,160 meters.
+These days are not only for rest but also for short hikes to places like Birendra Lake, Manaslu Base Camp, and nearby viewpoints, helping your body adjust gradually.

-This itinerary is operated as a Kathmandu to Kathmandu trek, giving you flexibility with your stay in the city.
-You are free to book your own hotel in Kathmandu if you prefer, while we take care of all trekking logistics.
-The journey begins with an overland drive from Kathmandu to Machha Khola, which keeps transportation straightforward and reliable.
+The route is planned as a Kathmandu to Kathmandu journey, giving you flexibility with your stay in the city.
+You are free to choose your own hotel, while we manage all trekking logistics.
+The trek begins with an overland drive to Machha Khola, which keeps the start of the journey simple and reliable.

-Another advantage of the 12 day plan is that it avoids unnecessary road walking at the end of the trek.
-After completing the circuit, we arrange transportation from Dharapani to Besisahar and then onward to Kathmandu.
-This allows you to finish the trek smoothly without walking on dusty roads, something shorter or poorly designed itineraries often fail to manage.
+Another advantage of this itinerary is that it avoids unnecessary road walking toward the end of the trek.
+After reaching Dharapani, transportation is arranged to Besisahar and then back to Kathmandu.
+This allows you to finish the trek comfortably without walking on dusty road sections, which is a common issue in shorter or poorly planned itineraries.

 12 Days Manaslu Circuit Trek Outline Itinerary